Your baby can only stay awake so long before overtiredness kicks in.

 This video has a clip of each one.

-PREVENTING AN OVERTIRED BABY #2: ACT within the window of opportunity – before baby gets overtired
+PREVENTING AN OVERTIRED BABY #2: ACT within the window of opportunity (before overtiredness hits and baby starts to fight sleep)

 If we’re honest, it’s often us parents, that ignore a good deal of tiredness cues.